nRF24/CircuitPython_nRF24L01/docs/network_docs/network_api.rst

 .. autoattribute:: circuitpython_nrf24l01.network.rf24_network.RF24Network.fragmentation

-    Changing this attribute's state will also appropriately changes the type of `Queue` (or `QueueFrag`) object used for storing incoming network packets.
+    Changing this attribute's state will also appropriately changes the type of `FrameQueue` (or `FrameQueueFrag`) object used for storing incoming network packets.
 Disabling fragmentation can save some memory (not as much as TMRh20's RF24Network library's ``DISABLE_FRAGMENTATION`` macro), but messages will be limited to 24 bytes (`MAX_FRAG_SIZE`) maximum.